Experiencing Magnificent Awe: Moments of Psychological Growth

 Accommodation and Psychological Growth

-Feelings of awe humble us (Stellar, Gordon, et al. 2018).
+Feelings of awe humble us (Stellar et al., 2018).
 Self-other interdependence born from awe softens the ego, expanding tolerance for new values and ideas.
-The shift from me-focus to we-focus is necessary for accommodation of differences, no longer placing ourselves in the center of the universe (see Ask the Universe).
+The shift from me-focus to we-focus is necessary for accommodation of differences, no longer placing ourselves in the center of the universe.

 Accommodation requires rewriting personal narratives.
 The old narrative is inadequate to integrate the new, forcing accommodation by revising our narrative identity.
-Jack Bauer and Dan McAdams found that self-transcendent growth narratives, emphasizing unity with all of humanity were associated with heightened psychological maturity (2010).
+Jack Bauer and Dan McAdams found that self-transcendent growth narratives, emphasizing unity with all of humanity were associated with heightened psychological maturity (Bauer & McAdams, 2010).

 Laura King and Joshua Hicks in a delightful paper wrote, “Accommodation is reflected in thoughtful examination of lost goals and the reconstruction of and reinvestment in new goals… accommodative self-reflection, spurred by goal disruption, may lead to increasing levels of understanding.
-The construction of a new future toward which to strive—that is engagement with a new best possible self—would then indicate that an individual has fully accommodated the loss (2007, p.
+The construction of a new future toward which to strive—that is engagement with a new best possible self—would then indicate that an individual has fully accommodated the loss” (King & Hicks, 2007, p.
 627).
 In short, awe may spur accommodative processing, which is associated with psychological maturity, growth, and ego development.

 Putting the Pieces Back Together

 The research is interesting and convincing.
-However, these snapshots dismantle the majestic experiences of awe, capturing small dissembled pieces, arguing over theories, and confining awe to print on a computer screen.
+However, these snapshots dismantle the majestic experiences of awe, capturing small disassembled pieces, arguing over theories, and confining awe to print on a computer screen.
 The intriguing theories give information but threaten to reduce the awesome undefinable whole—the opposite of an experience of awe.
-Experimental induced awe has limited scope, seeking answers from a qualitative experiment.
+Markedly, experimental induced awe has limited scope, seeking answers from a qualitative experiment.
 A video, a tree, or Kant’s starry sky creates a momentary rush—a single moment in time.

 Two Forms of Awe

-Schneider suggests there are two forms of awe: “a quick boil” and “a slow simmer” (2017).
+Schneider suggests there are two forms of awe: “a quick boil” and “a slow simmer” (Schneider, 2017).
 The “quick boil” is easily manipulated and studied.
 The “slow simmer,” on the other hand, can’t be reproduced.

 As my hair silvers, I think I finally grasp Kant’s awe at the “moral law within.”
 This produces Schneider’s slow simmer variety of awe.
 Something that we can experience daily.
 Life is stunning, full of complicated contradictions, unpredictable moments.
 We witness the beautiful and ugly.
 We helplessly watch a beloved child fall into devastating addictions, but then are thrilled by the miraculous birth of a child.

 We are astonished by the stubbornness of thought, unconscious biases and deceptions that interfere with understanding.
 Yet, on occasion, we are graced with clarity and growth.
 We witness the presence of conflicting values and motives that decorate the human condition—humility and boldness, connection and individuality, sadness and joy, fear and courage.
-We feel the fragility of our existence while simultaneously feeing empowered.
-All these wonderous moments create awe.
+Accordingly, we feel the fragility of our existence while simultaneously feeling empowered.
+All these wondrous moments create awe.

 References: